Keystroke Dynamics: Concepts, Techniques, and Applications

 The data was used without any modification or feature selection and without boosting or tuning methods.
 They used 10 fold cross-validation in their experiment and computed the classification accuracies by taking the average of 10 runs.
-All algorithms performed better on the dataset containing touchscreen features.
-In the verification phase, R script developed by Killourhy and Maxion \cite{killourhy2009comparing} was used for performing the measurements.
-Three anomaly-detection algorithms were included in the R script - Euclidean, Manhattan and Mahalanobis metrics.
+All algorithms performed better on the dataset containing emph{touch screen features}.
+In the verification phase, an R script developed by Killourhy and Maxion \cite{killourhy2009comparing} was used for performing the measurements.
+Three anomaly-detection algorithms were included in the R script: Euclidean, Manhattan, and Mahalanobis metrics.
 The normalized data was split into three equal segments.
 In each part, there were 17 samples from each user.
-User's template was generated using two-thirds of the data with the remaining data used for FRR testing.
+The user's template was generated using two-thirds of the data, with the remaining data used for FRR testing.
 In the case of FAR testing, the first five samples from each user were used as impostor data.
-The measurements were performed three times using a different fold each time for training and testing.
+The measurements were performed three times, using a different fold each time for training and testing.
 The lowest EER was 12.9\% which was achieved using the Manhattan metric for both timing and touchscreen features.
 For timing features, the lowest EER was 15.3\%, achieved by the Manhattan metric.
-Their findings showed that in the identification phase, the accuracy of each classifier increased by 10\% due to the addition of touchscreen features.
+Their findings showed that in the identification phase, the accuracy of each classifier increased by 10\% due to the addition of \emph{touch screen features}.
 In the verification phase, the EER was reduced by 2.4\%.